ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 std::optional<rtl::Record> classPerson = cxx::mirror().getRecord("Person");
 if (!classPerson) { /* Class not registered. */ }
 ```
-`rtl::CxxMirror` provides two lookup APIs that return reflection metadata objects: `rtl::Record` for any registered type (class, struct or pod), and `rtl::Function` for non-member functions.
+`rtl::CxxMirror` provides two lookup APIs that return reflection metadata objects: `rtl::Record` for any registered type (class, struct or pod) and `rtl::Function` for non-member functions.

 From `rtl::Record`, registered member functions can be queried as `rtl::Method`.
 These are metadata descriptors (not callables) and are returned as `std::optional`, which will be empty if the requested entity is not found.